Netanyahu hopes to announce the release of all hostages from Gaza 'in the coming days'

 “We want practical implementation.
 We want a truce on the ground,” said Sameer Qudeeh in Khan Younis.

-“I hope Hamas ends the war, because we are truly tired,” said Mohammad Shaat in Khan Younis, as anxious Palestinians roamed the shattered streets.
+“I hope Hamas ends the war, because we are truly tired,” said Mohammad Shaat in Khan Younis, as anxious people roamed the shattered streets.

 “We can still see the quadcopters everywhere,” Mohamed al-Nashar said.